Cultural Investment Portfolio

 What is required?

-If you receive a Portfolio, Gateway, or Project grant, you must confirm that you have completed your Advocacy activity in your year-end report.
+If you receive a Portfolio, Gateway, or Projects grant, you must confirm that you have completed your Advocacy activity in your year-end report.

 Portfolio and Gateway Grantees: you must complete two Advocacy activities.